innerr/ticat/doc/spec/mod-meta.md

 "env-op" value could be: "read", "write", "may-read", "may-write".
 The sequence of "env-op" could be one or more value with orders, seperated by ":".
 Abbrs definition are also allowed in every path segment of the keys.

+The `[env.write]` section defines keys will be written values automatically.
+This is convenient for writing "on|off" switch commands.

 ## Example
 Dir struct: